projectcapsule/capsule/docs/content/guides/flux2-capsule.md

 - disallow remote bases for Kustomizations.
 Actually, this is not stryctly required, but it decreases the risk of referencing Kustomizations which aren't part of the controlled GitOps pipelines.
 In a multi-tenant scenario this is important too.
 They can be disabled with `--no-remote-bases=true` option of the kustomize controller.

-In any case, to ensure privileged Reconciliation resources have the needed privileges to be reconciled, we can explicitely set a privileged `ServiceAccount`s.
+Where required, to ensure privileged Reconciliation resources have the needed privileges to be reconciled, we can explicitely set a privileged `ServiceAccount`s.

 In any case, is required that the `ServiceAccount` is in the same `Namespace` of the `Kustomization`, so unprivileged spaces should not have privileged `ServiceAccount`s available.